-2.3 ALTERNATIVE 2 - STANDARDS PLAN WITH RISK INFORMED SCREENING
+2.3 ALTERNATIVE 2 - STANDARDS PLAN WITH RISK INFORMED SCREENING (RECOMMENDED PLAN)

 The Standards Plan with Risk Informed Screening was designed by conforming to standard levee design requirements found in EM 1110-2-1913, controlling for a flood at 54 ft on the St. Louis gage, and incorporating life safety risk information.
-Using this information to address underseepage concerns resulted in the elimination of decision reaches 1, 4, 6 and 7, and a portion of reach 5 (5a), from further consideration as these decision reaches were determined to either 1) not have underseepage at high river stages, or 2) meet levee safety requirements.
+Using this information to address underseepage concerns, resulted in the elimination of decision reaches 1, 4, 6 and 7, and a portion of reach 5 (5a), from further consideration as these decision reaches were determined to either 1) not have underseepage at high river stages, or 2) meet levee safety requirements.
 An overview of the Standards Plan with Risk Informed Screening by decision reach is displayed in Table 2 (Figures 2 - 5).
 The proposed features in the remaining reaches (2, 3, and 5b) for this alternative are identical to the Standards Plan.
+This plan consists primarily of relief wells and associated water conveyance features (i.e., ditches, culverts, collector pipes).
+The fill areas in Reaches 2 and 3 would be a combination of commercial fill and materials excavated as part of the proposed ditching.
+Any excess fill would be either transported off-site and disposed of at an upland disposal location, or re-used for other project features, if possible.
+Based on the information in this Supplemental EA, the risk assessment, and projected project cost, this plan has been identified as the Recommended Plan.